Yesh2344/Automation-Web-Application/README.md

 - **Database migration errors**: Check the database connection and ensure the database is accessible
 - **Authentication issues**: Clear browser cookies and try logging in again

-### Logging

-The application logs are stored in the `logs` directory.
-Check the logs for detailed error information.

-### Support

-For additional support, please contact the development team.
-"# Automation-Web-Application"